Manila hostage crisis: Assault

 Mendoza became agitated when he witnessed live coverage of his brother's arrest from the bus television.
 Reports indicated that Mendoza fired warning shots as he saw his brother being carried away.
 Mendoza demanded that the police release his brother, or else he would start executing hostages, and a few minutes later claimed on live radio that he had, indeed, already shot two hostages.

 The first shots fired from within the bus were heard at about 7:21 pm.
 At around the same time, it was reported that snipers had shot the tires immobilizing the bus after it had attempted to move.
 Mendoza first killed Masa Tse, the tour leader whom he had handcuffed to the door handrail earlier.
 According to survivor Joe Chan Kwok-chu, several hostages tried to rush Mendoza as he was preparing to shoot the other hostages, but he shot them down before they could reach him.

 At around 7:30 pm, bus driver Alberto Lubang escaped the bus.
 Thinking that all remaining hostages had died, Lubang cried "Patay na lahat...!" ("Everyone is dead...!") to the policemen and media.
 He later admitted that his assumption was based on witnessing Mendoza shoot three hostages and firing additional shots at others.

-Mendoza then began shooting the rest of the hostages one by one, aiming at each of their heads.
+Mendoza then began shooting the rest of the hostages one by one, aiming at their heads.
 Amy Leung Ng Yau-woon told of how her husband Ken Leung Kam-wing shielded her with his body and saved her from harm while sacrificing his own life.
 Similarly, their daughter Jessie Leung Song-yi took two bullets while protecting her older brother, and died as a result.
 Passenger Joe Chan shielded himself from Mendoza's gunfire with his backpack and survived, but both of his wrists were shattered.
 Chan's traveling companion was seriously injured by a gunshot to her chin.

 The SWAT team started to surround the bus at 7:37 pm.
 The team failed to enter the bus for nearly an hour.
 Initial attempts to break the shatter-resistant Plexiglass windows with a sledgehammer failed.
 At 7:45 pm, a rope was tied to the front doors of the bus, which snapped when they attempted to pull the door open.

 After running out of choices, they threw two canisters of tear gas inside and Mendoza stepped out of the bus.
-Snipers, who had taken positions earlier in the day, ultimately shot Mendoza in the head after he exited the bus, killing him instantly.
-By that time, however, four more hostages were confirmed dead, while only six hostages were confirmed alive and not seriously injured.
-Two other people outside the bus – 47-year-old TVB news crew engineer Wen Ming, and child bystander Mike Ladrillo y Campanero – were wounded by stray bullets.
+Snipers, who had taken positions earlier in the day, ultimately shot Mendoza in the head as he went to exit the bus, killing him instantly and causing his body to hang part way out the window of the bus door.
+By that time, as a thunderstorm dumped rain on the area, however, four more hostages were confirmed dead, while only six hostages were confirmed alive and not seriously injured.
+Two other people outside the bus – 47-year-old TVB news crew engineer Wen Ming, and child bystander Mike Campanero Ladrillo – were wounded by stray bullets.